Rams1/northcodersnewsBE/README.md

 ```
 index.js
 ```
-This file will contain a constant path which will set path to either the value of the process.env.NODE_ENV key or the string, development. module.exports must be used to require in the file path and immidiately export it, the path will be a template literal using the constant declared at the start  .eg
+This file will contain a constant, which will set path to either the value of the process.env.NODE_ENV key or the string, "development". module.exports must be used to require in the file path and immidiately export it, the path will be a template literal using the constant declared at the start  .eg

 ```